choreonoid/choreonoid-doc/en/install/build-ubuntu.rst

 If you have a multi-core CPU, you can shorten the build time by using the “-j” option to do a parallel build.
 For example, ::

- make -j4
+ make -j8

-will cause up to four build processes to run simultaneously.
+will cause up to eight build processes to run simultaneously.
 For parallel building, you can probably get the most out of your CPU if you set the number of processes at the number of logical cores plus one or two.

 Also, when you use make with a makefile generated by CMake, the details of the commands you execute will not be shown.
 The output of the build process will be shown in a clear and uncluttered fashion.
 While this makes it very easy to see the progress of a build, it does not allow you to check things such as detailed GCC compilation options.
 If you need to see these options, execute make with the VERBOSE variable turned on, as follows: ::